Colton Dixon: Performances/results

-Post-Idol career
+Career

 2012–14: Post-Idol and A Messenger

 Following his elimination, Dixon appeared on various shows.
 He performed a rendition of "Everything" by Lifehouse on Live! with Kelly on April 23, 2012.
 He treated Access Hollywood viewers to a reprise of the same swan song.
 He had a guest appearance on the Today Show on April 24, 2012.
 He came back to The Ellen DeGeneres Show to perform Billy Joel’s "Piano Man" on April 26, 2012.
 Dixon and fellow contestant Elise Testone performed on The Tonight Show with Jay Leno on April 27, 2012.
 He was invited to the White House Correspondents Dinner as a special guest of the Christian Broadcasting Network on April 28, 2012.
 He also started collaborating with Brandon Heath.
 He debuted an original song called "Never Gone" at the American Idols LIVE!
 Tour 2012.
 Colton says he wants his debut album to feature "faith-based music" without alienating a wider audience.

-He released the original song he performed on the Idol tour, "Never Gone", on iTunes September 25, 2012, which is included on his debut album.
+He released the original song he performed on the Idol tour, "Never Gone", on iTunes September 25, 2012, which is included on his debut album. |Never Gone| debuted at number one on the Christian Digital Sales chart.
 His debut single entitled "You Are" hit U.S. radio airwaves on October 19, 2012, and was released on iTunes on October 30, 2012.
+This was his second consecutive song to reach number one on the Christian Digital Sales chart.
+It also became a Top 10 hit on both the Christian Airplay chart and Hot Christian Songs chart.
 On January 3, 2013, Dixon led the song "Jesus Paid It All" at the Passion 2013 Conference.
-On January 29, 2013, Dixon released his album A Messenger through Sparrow Records, which sold 22,000 copies in its first week.
+On January 29, 2013, Dixon released his album A Messenger through Sparrow Records.
 It debuted at number 15 on the Billboard 200, number one on the U.S. Christian Chart and number one on the U.S. Gospel Chart.
 Dixon and Jessica Sanchez held a concert at the Smart Araneta Coliseum in Manila on February 14.
 Dixon and Josh Wilson are supporting Third Day on The Miracle Tour, the tour started on February 21, 2013, in Fairfax, Virginia and ends on May 19, 2013, in Orlando, Florida.
 Dixon's sister, Schyler, was also on the tour for some dates.
 Dixon appeared on the twelfth season of American Idol on March 28, 2013, on the Top 8 results show singing his new single "Love Has Come for Me".
-The tour will end in California per Third Day.
+"Love Has Come for Me" reached 28 on the Christian Digital Sales chart.
 He went on the Hits Deep Tour with TobyMac in November and December 2013.

-Dixon re-released A Messenger on January 7, 2014.
+Dixon re-released A Messenger on January 7, 2014., which included remixes and tracks included in special store editions.